 Alex Cose’s spent six years at Napa’s Peter Michael Winery under Mark Aubert working as production manager and oversaw the release of high-end Chardonnays costing up to $150 a bottle.
-Today, he makes wine for the Purple Wine Co. which produces Mark West Pinot Noir priced closer to $14.
+He then made wine for the Purple Wine Co. which produces Mark West Pinot Noir priced closer to $14.
 Cose’s background was in finance and he worked in the banking industry before a cellar rat job at Monticello Cellars in Napa Valley sent him on a path to pursue formal training in winemaking at Fresno State.

 2010 Mark West California Pinot Noir